-Emergency Management Tools for Serving the Functional Needs Population
+Emergency Management Resources for Persons with Access and Functional Needs

 City of Oakland Resources

-- GovDelivery is an email-based subscription system for receiving emergency alerts, as well as updates about specific topics of interest in the City of Oakland, free of charge.
-Sign up to receive wireless or email emergency alerts through the GovDelivery application.
+- GovDelivery is an email-based subscription system for receiving emergency alerts, as well as updates about specific topics of interest in the City of Oakland.

 In August 2007, the City launched a comprehensive review of its emergency preparedness programs, activities and services, and created a Functional Needs Annex ("the Annex") to complement the City’s Mass Care and Shelter Plan.
-The Annex makes sure that people with disabilities are included in the City’s emergency preparedness plans.
+The Annex makes sure that people with disabilities are fully integrated in the City’s emergency preparedness plans and activities, such as shelter operations, emergency transportation, and communications.
+The City is currently updating all of its emergency plans and improving the integration of access and functional needs considerations throughout.
+Additional information regarding these updates will be posted here soon.

 Federal and State Resources